gitter-badger/start/README.md

 - [x] Create checklists by typing "- [ ]" at the begining of your sentences.
 You can mark them as done by inserting an X (i.e. - [X]) in order to track the progress in an easy way.

 ### How to pay the bounties

-- [ ] Reward programmers for their effort by simply mentioning their @username in a comment together with @changetip and the specific amount that you want to send.
+- [ ] At delivery, mention the @username in a comment together with @changetip and the specific amount that you want to send.
 For example "@changetip send 0.01 BTC to @username".